 A:There is a sponsorship fee of $1,195.00 which covers your participation fee, room and meals during pageant weekend, the marketing and production of the event, as well as a year round staff to prepare the winner for her further competitions and reign.
 If accepted, you will receive paperwork to help secure sponsorships to cover this fee.

 Q:What are my responsibilities should I win and how much time & expense is involved for me and my family?

-A stipend is provided for Miss Connecticut Teen USA’s transportation to and from the MISS TEEN USA® Pageant.
+Miss Connecticut USA’s expenses to and from the nationally televised MISS USA® Pageant are taken care of as part of her prize package.
 Also some wardrobe and other expenses are provided for.
 Transportation and expenses for parents to and from and at the national pageant are their own responsibility.